When the spreadsheet becomes the problem

 6. The two-list method (Warren Buffett)

-The Two-List Method, widely attributed to Warren Buffett, cuts through option overload by forcing brutal prioritization [9][12].
+The power is in what you eliminate, not what you keep.
 Write down your top 25 goals or criteria.
 Circle the top 5.
-Everything else goes on the “avoid at all costs” list – not the “maybe later” list.
-The power is in what you eliminate, not what you keep.
+Everything else goes on the “avoid at all costs” list.

 When to use: When you’re spread thin across too many priorities.
 When opportunity cost is your biggest risk – saying yes to the good prevents you from doing the great.